-• Ellington Infant School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in information security, acceptable use policies and online safety policy.

-- Ellington Infant School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Adi Ahmet, a member of the senior leadership team and Michaela Clark, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+- Platt C of E Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in acceptable use policies. - Platt C of E Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Emma Smith a member of the senior leadership team and Fiona Newton, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.